dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-cordova.md

 ## Overview

-The [Intune App SDK Cordova Plugin](https://github.com/msintuneappsdk/cordova-plugin-ms-intune-mam) enables [Intune mobile app protection policy](/intune/deploy-use/protect-app-data-using-mobile-app-management-policies-with-microsoft-intune) in iOS and Android apps built with Cordova.
+The [Intune App SDK Cordova Plugin]/intune-classic/deploy-use/protect-app-data-using-mobile-app-management-policies-with-microsoft-intune) in iOS and Android apps built with Cordova.
 The plugin allows developers to integrate Intune app and data protection features into their Cordova-based app.

 You will find that you can enable SDK features without changing your app's behavior.
 Once you have built the plugin into your iOS or Android app, the Microsoft Intune administrator will be able to deploy Intune app protection policy, which consists of a variety of data protection features.
 The plugin is built so that most of the steps are automatically performed in the Cordova build process.
 As a result, you should be able to get your app enabled for Intune app protection quickly.
 To get started, follow the steps below based on your target platform.